gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 1. Add an `allowed_to?` helper method that accepts `action` and `object` parameters, with a default `user` parameter to `current_user`.
 This method checks if an action is permitted in a matching policy class.

-2. Add an `authorize!` method with accepts action and object arguments.
-This method also raises `UnauthorizedError` if a user isn't allowed to access an action. `UnauthorizedError` is a custom error added in an autoloadable place.
+2. Add an `authorize!` method, which accepts `action` and `object` arguments.
+This method also raises `UnauthorizedError` if a user isn't allowed to access an action. `UnauthorizedError` is a custom error, which can be added in any folder that is autoloaded by Rails.

 ```
  # app/models/unauthorized_error.rb